-UL 1784 (Standard for Air Leakage Tests of Door Assemblies & Other Opening Protectives) Tested Closures
+UL 1784 (Air Leakage Tests of Door Assemblies) Tested Closures

 Any opening or space requiring smoke control or compartmentation beyond the requirements set forth by IBC may utilize a fabric or film closure tested to UL 1784.
 This is a pressurized test at ambient and elevated temperatures designed to prove the capacity of the closure's ability to limit the passage of smoke and hot gasses.